sreenidhi1712/AccuKnox/README.md

 # Widget Dashboard

 Welcome to the Widget Dashboard project!
-This application allows users to manage and interact with widgets in a customizable dashboard.
+This application enables users to efficiently manage and interact with widgets within a customizable dashboard environment.

 ## Technologies Used